 For both scenarios the SCC AS shall retrieve from the HSS the C-MSISDN(s) associated with all the IMPIs that are associated with the IMPU that is the target of the session.
 The SCC AS shall select a single C-MSISDN and shall use it to fetch a CSRN for routing the call to the CS domain.
 The INVITE shall be sent to the S-CSCF which then performs CS breakout according to standard IMS procedures.
-The SCC AS may also retrieve the User Location Information (e.g.

-CGI or SAI) and/or UE Time Zone Information from the HSS at this time or at the reception of the response, to include it into the response to the session initiation.
+The INVITE may include an indication that this is an ICS session, which can be used by the MGCF to handle this session in a specific manner, for example to make a different cause mapping between ISUP/BICC and SIP than a normal session breakout would do.
+The SCC AS may also retrieve the User Location Information (e.g. CGI or SAI) and/or UE Time Zone Information from the HSS at this time or at the reception of the response, to include it into the response to the session initiation.